joeknock90/Single-GPU-Passthrough/README.md

 ## See also: https://gitlab.com/YuriAlek/vfio
-### A slightly different, more complete guide with scripted installer.
+### A slightly different, more complete guide with different script implementations.
 I will continue to update this guide for myself and others who are interested in a more Libvirt approach.

 # Single GPU Passthrough on Linux